-Anastasia is the Curator of Greece, Rome and Cyprus at the Department of Antiquities of the Fitzwilliam Museum.
+Anastasia is the Senior Curator Ancient Mediterranean of the Fitzwilliam Museum.
 She is responsible for research and exhibition projects and permanent displays in the fields of Greek, Cypriot and Roman collections.
 She is currently leading the 4-year research project ‘Being an Islander’: Art and Identity of the large Mediterranean Islands, (2019-2023) aiming to critically re-examine the concept of island life through material culture.
 The project will culminate in a large exhibition at the Fitzwilliam Museum (21/02/202- 05/06/2023) displaying archaeological finds and artworks from the islands of Cyprus, Sardinia and Crete.
 She has previously curated an interdisciplinary exhibition on the history of codebreaking.
 Anastasia gained her PhD in Classical Archaeology at the Faculty of Classics, University of Cambridge (2008) and was a postdoctoral researcher at the Topoi Excellence Cluster, Freie Universität Berlin (2009-2010), prior to joining the Fitzwilliam Museum.
 She has also lectured for the University of London, Birkbeck College and is currently an external collaborator to two interdisciplinary research networks in Cyprus and Germany.

 Anastasia’s core research interests are in the Archaeology of the Aegean Bronze and Iron Age cultures, the Archaeology of the Mediterranean islands and the Archaeology of Cyprus.
 She is particularly engaged with questions of island identity, mobility and migration in the Ancient World, as well as with anthropological perspectives to interpreting material culture.
 Anastasia has also worked widely in the fields of Public Archaeology and Public engagement with Mediterranean collections.